graphsense/graphsense-dashboard/README.md

     npm install

-Adapt `DEV_REST_ENDPOINT` in `webpack.config.js` to point to your development [graphsense-REST][graphsense-rest] service.

-Additionally you may add the Titanium Report Generation Webservice through `DEV_TITANIUM_REPORT_GENERATION_URL`.

-Then start the development server:
+Then start the [vite](https://vitejs.dev) development server:

-    npm start
+    npm run dev

-Point your browser to `localhost:8080`.
+Point your browser to `localhost:3000`.

+## Testing

+Run

+    make watch

+to watch for changes in elm files and openapi templates.
+Also regenerates the openapi client (see `./openapi`).

+* TODO: explain directories
+* TODO: explain testing

 ## Production setup